reactjs/react.dev/content/docs/typechecking-with-proptypes.md

 >
 >We provide [a codemod script](/blog/2017/04/07/react-v15.5.0.html#migrating-from-reactproptypes) to automate the conversion.

 As your app grows, you can catch a lot of bugs with typechecking.
 For some applications, you can use JavaScript extensions like [Flow](https://flowtype.org/) or [TypeScript](https://www.typescriptlang.org/) to typecheck your whole application.
 But even if you don't use those, React has some built-in typechecking abilities.
-In this example, we are going to use a class component, but the same functionality could also be applied to the so-called stateless or functional components.
 To run typechecking on the props for a component, you can assign the special `propTypes` property:

 ```javascript
 import PropTypes from 'prop-types';